What constitutes good value for money on safari?

 Yes.
 Africa is huge - there are 54 countries in Africa.
 To give you a sense of scale, the Kruger National Park is the same size as Holland.
 Etosha National Park is even bigger than Kruger Park.
 Botswana is the same size as France.
-The safari areas are found mostly in the southern and eastern parts of Africa; these have modern airports and reliable onward connections.
+The safari areas are found mostly in the southern and eastern parts of Africa, which have modern airports and good onward connections.

 Do I need a visa?

-You will have to check; it depends on your nationality.
-Each African country has different requirements.
+You will have to check.
+Each safari country has different requirements.

 Is it safe in an open vehicle and in the camp?

-Yes - with the proviso you follow instructions.
-If you disregard safety instructions, you take unnecessary risks.
-For example, if you walk alone at night in the camp, you put yourself at risk.
+Yes.
+BUT ... if you disregard safety instructions, you take serious risks.
 You will get a security briefing on arrival.
-The safari lodges we use take security very seriously.
-Most lodges have a night watch for your added safety.
+The safari lodges we use take your safety very seriously.
+A night watch for your added peace of mind is common.

 What about malaria?

 This depends on the area you visit.
-We can and will advise whether or not you are going to a designated malaria area.
+We will advise whether or not you are going to a designated malaria area.
 Malaria pills come in many offerings, so check with your doctor or travel clinic before you depart on your safari, to find the most suitable.
 We'll also provide tips on how to avoid mosquito bites.

 What is a boma?

 This is a boma.
-It is an enclosed, secure outdoor area where dinner is served in dry weather.
+Huge fun!
+It's an enclosed, secure outdoor area where dinner is served in dry weather.
 The top is open to the stars.
 In the middle, a camp fire sets the scene.
-After dinner, you can pull your chair up to the fire to finish your coffee or wine.
-It's the perfect way to end a day on safari.

 What injections, if any, do I need?